Designer, illustrator, visual communication partner, and houseplant collector!

 I am advised, supported and protected as a member of the Association of Illustrators.

-I’ve taken the Fair Tax Pledge.
+I’ve taken the Fair Tax Pledge committing to full and transparent tax payments.

 HI!
 My work has been created